ViNDam/NLPArticlesDistance/README.md

 All cancer research articles were downloaded from PubMed using the descriptor name “Neoplasms”; then they were parsed to extract the PubMed ID (PMID), Year of publication (Year), Title, and Mesh Term into the “cancersArticles.txt” file, which is the input file for this algorithm.

+## INSTALL
+The user needs to install pandas, scipy, string, NumPy, and nltk packages.

+## CODE
 The algorithm includes two parts:

 ### 1.	prep.py